KAST Card

 Staking Requirements

-KAST does not require staking for basic card usage but offers SOL staking point accrual as an optional rewards mechanic:
+KAST Card does not require staking for basic card usage but offers SOL staking point accrual as an optional rewards mechanic.
+Official sources show conflicting rates for Standard tier (0.25 vs 0.125 KAST Points per SOL every ~2 days - verify in app):

 - Premium: 0.5 KAST Points per 1 SOL every ~2 days

-- Luxe: 1 KAST Point per 1 SOL every ~2 days
+- Private: 1 KAST Point per 1 SOL every ~2 days

 Fees and Limits

-KAST Card fees vary significantly based on usage patterns and can quickly erode rewards if not carefully managed.
-The fee structure includes multiple components across different transaction types.
+KAST Card fees vary significantly based on usage patterns and geographic location.
+The fee structure includes multiple components across different transaction types, with FX fees now varying by country and currency.

 Transaction Fees